ReversingID/Crackmes-Repository/README.EN.md

 Untuk versi Bahasa Indonesia, lihat [README.md](README.md).

 This repository is created to collect and preserve crackmes for educational purpose in reverse engineering field.
-Anyone can access this repository, either you are member of Reversing.ID community or not, this repository is always open.
+Anyone can access this repository, either you are member of `Reversing.ID` community or not, this repository is always open.

 This inisiative comes from the case of "the down of crackmes.de" where their server is seized and more than thousands crackmes vanished.
 The panic (for many times) engulf the community but then some people has offer mirrors of it.
-This initiative is purely for learning Reversing Engineering purpose.
-Reversing.ID, with this repository, won't encourage any illegal activity and any use misuse of this repository is not our responsibility.
+This initiative is purely for learning Reversing Engineering purpose. `Reversing.ID`, with this repository, won't encourage any illegal activity and any use misuse of this repository is not our responsibility.

 In our internal, we want a nice place that can be used to refer crackmes without worrying that the place would vanish.
 A place for our reference.
 Therefore we not only preserve crackmes.de files, but also crackmes from various sources.
 We hope that they are not vanished but when they are, we hope our contribution can be used for the reversing community.